 So, when did athletes (and everyone else) start spraying Champagne on one another after a victory?
 Already considered the most celebratory wine, Champagne became a staple at sporting events after Dan Gurney and A.J.
 Foyt stood on the winner’s podium at the end of the Le Mans race in 1967 with a bottle of champagne in hand.
 To give the crowd a sparkling surprise, Gurney shook the bottle and sprayed the crowd with the fresh bubbly, making it a tradition for years to come.

 A Pause in Celebration

-But even with all the joy that surrounds this popular drink, Champagne — like all things — was never immune to war.
+But even with all the joy that surrounds this popular drink, the history of Champagne — like all things — was never immune to war.
 During World War I (1914 – 1918) the trenches of the Western Front ran straight through Champagne’s vineyards and the heavy shelling uprooted all of the Champagne, pinot noir, and chardonnay vines in the surrounding areas.
 Even the local residents, including winemakers, had to hide underground in the wine cellars since the limestone protected them from firing bullets.
 The result?
 Most of Champagne’s vineyards were completely destroyed by the end of the war.

 What’s In A Name